 After spending 20 minutes with the newly-weds it was time to depart for the wedding reception at the nearby Ellersly House Hotel, Murrayfield.

-It was an amazing day which I really enjoyed.
+What an amazing day at a fantastic wedding venue in Edinburgh.
 Congratulations Sandra and Alex, you guys were a pleasure to work with!

 You might also enjoy Karen and Stefan’s beautiful George Heriot’s wedding photos.